Khun Pan: Release and reception

-Khun Pan grossed a total of 61,743,275 baht, considered the third highest grossing movie of 2016.
+Khun Pan grossed a total of 61,743,275 baht, considered the third highest grossing movie of 2016 in Thailand.

 Khun Pan won the Best Supporting Actor (Krissada Sukosol Clapp), Best Visual Effects, Best Costume Design, and Best Makeup Effects at the 26th Suphannahong National Film Awards.
 It was screened at the 2018 New York Asian Film Festival in its Secret Screening event.
 V.N.
 Pryor, reviewing the film on Cinapse, called it a "deeply, deeply strange movie," and said that "[it] frickin’ moves."